Omega-3 Fatty Acids: The Brain’s Shield Against Saturated Fats

 The Protective Role of Omega-3 Fatty Acids

-Omega-3 fatty acids, in conjunction with their properties, play a protective role in safeguarding the brain against the negative effects of saturated fats.
+Omega-3 fatty acids, in conjunction with their anti-inflammatory properties, play a protective role in safeguarding the brain against the negative effects of saturated fats.

 These essential fatty acids have been shown to reduce inflammation in the brain, which can help preserve cognitive function and protect against age-related cognitive decline.